-Rene is the daughter of two breast cancer survivors.
-Her parents’ diagnoses and her own pre-cancerous condition led to her preventive mastectomy in 2007, a controversial surgery that was profiled on Oprah.
-That experience also ignited her passion as she now travels the country as an ambassador for Susan G. Komen for the Cure, spreading the word about early detection and treatment of the disease.
+In 2006, Rene made a life-changing decision.
+As the daughter of two breast cancer survivors who had recently been diagnosed with her own breast disease, Rene decided to have a preventive mastectomy, a surgery that was profiled by Oprah Winfrey on her show.
+That experience also ignited Rene’s passion; now she travels the country as an ambassador for Susan G. Komen for the Cure, spreading the word about early detection and treatment of the disease.
 Rene was also awarded the prestigious Gracie Allen award for her television series on breast cancer.

 Notice Regarding Online Behavioral Advertising.

 We allow third-party companies to serve ads and/or collect certain anonymous information when you visit our Web site.
 These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to this and other Web sites in order to provide advertisements about goods and services likely to be of greater interest to you.
 These companies typically use a cookie or third party web beacon to collect this information.
 To learn more about this behavioral advertising practice or to opt-out of this type of advertising, you can visit www.networkadvertising.org.